BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ## The Wizarding World of Harry Potter

-I&rsquo;ve never consumed a single Harry Potter media, so please excuse me on my lack of knowledge of Harry Potter
+I&rsquo;ve never consumed a single Harry Potter media, so please excuse me on my lack of knowledge of Harry Potter.

 Before the Wizarding World of Harry Potter was here, there used to be Shrek 4D and a mini water park for children that was SpongeBob themed.
 Now that this area